gatemediang/ConferenceAppDesign/README.md

 # NiFixSocial

-This poject is a Social Media App design with HTML, CSS, & Javascript
+This poject is a Conference App Front End Design design with HTML, CSS, & Javascript

 ![ConferenceAppDesign](/img/frnt.PNG)